MitchellUsayiwevu/SFND_3D_Object_Tracking/README.md

 * Implement the method "matchBoundingBoxes", which takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
 Matches must be the ones with the highest number of keypoint correspondences.
 * NB use multimap instead of std::map as std::map only keeps unique keys.
-* Code found in camFusion_Student.hpp lines 305 to 386
+* Code found in camFusion_Student.cpp lines 305 to 386
 * Pseudocode used is below:
   * Have an outer loop over all keypoint matches between current frame and previous frame
   * Using keypoint matches to match bounding boxes, loop over bounding boxes in current frame